MSSP ACOs: 2025 Final Rule Impact

 ACO Quality Measure Reporting

-Additionally, quality measurement reporting requirements will be ramped up.
+Additionally, quality measurement reporting requirements have been ramped up for 2025.
 The most wide-ranging change involves eCQM reporting for a much larger population of patients.
+The CMS Web Interface collection type was retired and replaced by the APM Performance Pathway (APP) Plus Quality Measure Set:

-• five eCQMs/Medicare CQMs
+• Four eCQMs/Medicare CQMs

 • CAHPS for MIPS survey

-• two administrative claims-based measures
+• One administrative claims-based measure

 • Incremental Growth: The measure set will grow from six to eleven measures over the next few performance years.

-• Streamlined Reporting: ACOs will report using electronic clinical quality measures (eCQMs) or Medicare Clinical Quality Measure collection types, eliminating the use of MIPS CQMs but requiring quality reporting for an increased patient population, potentially across multiple disparate EHRs.
+• Streamlined Reporting: MSSP ACOs will report using electronic clinical quality measures (eCQMs) or Medicare Clinical Quality Measure collection types, eliminating the use of MIPS CQMs but requiring quality reporting for an increased patient population, potentially across multiple disparate EHRs.

-Quality #Measure TitleCollection TypePerformance Year Phase In
+Quality#Measure TitleCollection TypePerformance Year Phase In

 321CAHPS for MIPSCAHPS for MIPS Survey2025